BSc (HK PolyU), MSc (UNSW), PhD (UNSW), PgCert (Edin), FHEA, AFANZAHPE, MAcadMEd

 enocha@hku.hk

-Dr Enoch Chan is a Lecturer jointly appointed by the School of Clinical Medicine and the School of Biomedical Sciences at the University of Hong Kong.
+Dr Enoch Chan is a Lecturer jointly appointed by the Bau Institute of Medical and Health Sciences Education and the School of Biomedical Sciences at The University of Hong Kong.
 His multidisciplinary expertise spans Biomedical Sciences, Health Professions Education and Educational Technology.
 He is a Fellow of Higher Education Academy (Advance HE, UK).

 Biomedical Education: